kevinMudenge/products/README.md

 ## Description

-This project is a single-page application (SPA) for displaying products and managing a checkout cart.
+This project is a simple application platform for displaying products and managing a checkout cart.
 Users can browse products, add them to their cart, and proceed to checkout.
-They can also remove products, view product details on te product details page, etcetera.
+They can also remove products, view product details on the product details page, etcetera.

 The application is built using React, TailwindCSS and Redux Toolkit.